Pigeon API

 }

-Endpoint: /api/customer/login
+Endpoint /api/customer/login

-Reasons to use this endpoint.
+When to use this endpoint:

 In addition to the API authentication credentials you need to pass the user's email and password to this endpoint to determine if they are a registered user.
 If there is a match, then the customer details are returned.
 At this point you can handle your sessions locally and use the customer id to grab user details to determine user access status.
 If the user credentials don't match, the response status will fail and send back a reason message.

-Flow Example
+Authentication Flow

 CURL -X POST {pigeon_domain_here}/api/customer/login -H "Content-Type: application/json" -d '{"client_id":"your_client_id","api_key":"your_api_key","email":"pigeon@sabramedia.com","password":"customer_password"}'